-The Group is highly dependent on the expertise and experience of the Directors, senior management and the Scientific Advisory Board and in particular Dr Eric Leire and Dr Vera Gorbunova.
+The Group is highly dependent on the expertise and experience of the Directors, senior management and the Scientific Advisory Board and, in particular, Dr Eric Leire and Dr Vera Gorbunova.
 Recruiting and retaining qualified personnel (such as Dr Eric Leire and Dr Vera Gorbunova), consultants and advisers with the relevant gene therapy expertise will be important to its success.

-Mitigation: The Company minimises this risk by bringing additional competencies within the management team, offering an attractive remuneration package and including share-based compensation within the remuneration packages of Board members and key personnel.
-Furthermore, the Company is entering into scientific collaborations with organisations in UK, Europe and USA which allows the Company to utilise the experience of personnel within these organisations.
+Mitigation: The Group minimises this risk by bringing additional competencies within the management team, offering an attractive remuneration package for members and key personnel.
+Furthermore, the Group is entering into scientific collaborations with organisations in the UK, Europe and USA which allows the Group to utilise the experience of personnel within these organisations.